Amperity Privacy Notice

 Amperity’s Data Protection Officer can be contacted via email at privacy@amperity.com or reached at the above address.

-Amperity, Inc. is the entity responsible for the processing of personal data as described in this Privacy Notice.
+Amperity, Inc. is the entity responsible for the processing of personal data as described in this Notice.

 In the event that you have any Site security concerns, please address them to security@amperity.com.